TanmayAdhikari/Hubs-route-optimization/README.md

 # Multi-week Hub Distribution Optimizer

 This project is a multi-week, multi-hub inventory distribution optimization tool built using **PuLP** and **Gradio**.
-It helps optimize shipment costs and manage unmet demands over multiple weeks using Linear Programming.
+It helps optimize shipment costs and manage unmet demands over multiple weeks using Mixed-Integer Linear Programming (MILP) .

 ---